aotimme/gocsv/README.md

 ## Introduction

-The tool is built for [pipelining](#pipelining), so most commands accept a CSV from standard output and output to standard output.
+The tool is built for [pipelining](#pipelining), so most commands accept a CSV from standard input and output to standard output.

 Subcommands: